Could Doctor Who’s Timeless Child arc reveal a dark secret about regeneration?

 “I cannot describe it at all.
 It is possible it does not exist.
 But they seem to know where they are going, the ones who walk away from Omelas.”

-After all, it’s attainable that we’re utterly off-base right here, and the Timeless Little one refers to some utterly separate twist of Who lore that shall be revealed within the coming episodes of collection 12, leaving regeneration and TARDISes each secure from scrutiny.
+After all, it’s attainable that we’re utterly off-base right here, and the Timeless Youngster refers to some utterly separate twist of Who lore that can be revealed within the coming episodes of sequence 12, leaving regeneration and TARDISes each protected from scrutiny.

-However for our half, we will’t assist however suppose again to one thing else the Grasp mentioned within the collection’ first episode, and the way a lot it applies to the followers watching at dwelling in addition to the Physician.
+However for our half, we are able to’t assist however assume again to one thing else the Grasp stated within the sequence’ first episode, and the way a lot it applies to the followers watching at house in addition to the Physician.

 “Everything that you think you know… is a lie.”